100th Illinois General Assembly

-Through a supermajority vote by its boards of trustees, public library districts have the statutory authority to transfer previously appropriated funds between budget line-items to allow its governing body to responsibility manage district finances.
+Through a supermajority vote by its boards of trustees, public library districts have the statutory authority to transfer previously appropriated funds between budget line-items to allow its governing body to responsibly manage district finances.
 However, the Illinois Local Library Act does not give this same authority to many city, village, and township libraries within our state.
 We expect a Senate bill to propose granting libraries organized under the Illinois Local Library Act the same flexibility that public library districts enjoy to appropriately manage their fiscal affairs.
 We are supporting SB 2450 on this issue.
 As of the close of the spring 2018 session, the bill is still in progress due to concerns from other groups that passage may result in positions being cut midyear.
 ILA is continuing to work with these groups and our legislators on a solution.

 Allow libraries to choose their preferred accounting method